flinker-app/web-hugosite/content/blog/sharepoint-cde-for-construction-real-estate-companies.md

 ## Building the Future: SharePoint and Digital Construction

 The future of SharePoint as a CDE includes AI-driven risk detection, predictive analytics for resource allocation, and deeper integration with BIM tools and IoT sensors.
 It’s evolving from a simple document library into a dynamic platform that supports smart, scalable, and connected construction management.

 ## Ready to Build Smarter with SharePoint?

 If your firm wants to move beyond fragmented data and gain full control of construction workflows, now is the time to consider SharePoint as your Common Data Environment.

-✉️ **Connect with Flinker** to transform your project collaboration, data governance, and decision-making using Microsoft technology.
+[✉️ Connect with Flinker](https://outlook.office365.com/book/SupportConsultingonlinemeeting@flinker.app/?ismsaljsauthenabled=true) to transform your project collaboration, data governance, and decision-making using Microsoft technology.

 Visit [www.flinker.app](https://www.flinker.app) to learn more or schedule a demo.

-**It’s time to construct a smarter, more efficient future — together.**
+**It’s time to construct a smarter, more efficient future together.**